Rapture of the Church?

 from heaven” will mean vindication for the righteous but everlasting

 destruction for the wicked.
-Both occur at the same time - (1 Thessalonians
+Both events occur at the same time - (1

-A further problem is the consistent picture elsewhere in the New
+A further problem is the consistent picture found elsewhere in the

-coming “from heaven” and descending to the Earth - (Matthew
+is always coming “from Heaven” and descending to the Earth -

 No single passage covers every aspect of his “coming,” but